telerik/winforms-docs/pageview/localization/localization.md

 ---

 # Localization

-##

-To localize RadPageView to display control text and messages in a specific language:
+To localize **RadPageView** to display control text and messages in a specific language:

-* All required classes for localization are defined in __Telerik.WinControls.UI.Localization__ namespace.
+* All required classes for localization are defined in the __Telerik.WinControls.UI.Localization__ namespace.

 * Start by creating a descendant of the __RadPageViewLocalizationProvider__ class.